FDA approved for more than 25 years

 Research suggests that finasteride and minoxidil both work well at improving hair growth when used independently, but they’re particularly effective when used together.

-For instance, a study published in the journal Dermatologic Therapy found that 94.1 percent of men with male pattern baldness showed improvements after using finasteride and minoxidil for a year.
+For instance, a study published in Dermatologic Therapy found that 94.1 percent of men with male pattern baldness showed improvements after using finasteride and minoxidil for a year.

-In contrast, 80.5 percent of balding men who used finasteride on its own and 59 percent of men who only used minoxidil saw improvements.
+In contrast, 80.5 percent of balding men who used finasteride alone and 59 percent of men who only used minoxidil saw improvements.

 If fenugreek for hair growth sounds too good to be true, that’s because it probably is — but if used responsibly, it’s not going to hurt, either.